 Why we chose this place: To be honest, we knew little about the South West German spa town of Baden-Baden, but were persuaded to change our itinerary to include it, by enthusiastic tourism staff at a major travel fair.
-This historic and elegant 4 star hotel is centrally placed, with many attractions an easy stroll away.
+The Hotel am Sophienpark is a historic and elegant 4 star hotel is centrally placed, with many attractions an easy stroll away.

 How long we stayed: One night.